 - Go to the People tab.
 Search on a topic that relates to your life—music, sports, education, and so on.
 Find the people who share that topic with you.
 Search on the state in which you live or on a state in which you have lived.
 Find the people who have also lived in your state.
 Connect with someone who shares your vocation or passion or who is from your city or state.
 Search for a favorite historical or famous person and read the mini-bio.
 If you do not find that person’s bio, submit their name to be added to the website.
 (See #4 below.)

 - Go to the RIP tab.
 Read about the people in your community who have lost their lives because of racial profiling, police brutality, prejudice, and hate.
 If you know of others, send the name to the author.

-- Become an Advocate for Racial Justice and a partner in building this website.
-Add your name if it is not in the list of names.
+- Take Action.
+Become a partner in building this website.
 Submit names of people for mini-bios, submit titles for the resources section, and communicate with the author about issues of racial justice and with ideas for improving the website.
-(Note: The small pledge amount for becoming an Advocate funds the research for the website and helps keep the site free of advertisements.)